pen-lang/pen/doc/src/references/language/types.md

 person{name: "foo", age: 42}
 ```

-You can also create new records from existing ones spreading fields of the old ones into the literals.
+You can also create new records from existing ones spreading fields of the old ones into the new ones.

 ```pen
 person{...john, name: "bar"}
 ```

-You can access field values by appending their names with `.` prefixes to expressions of the record types.
+You can access field values by appending their names with `.` prefixes to expressions of record types.

 ```pen
 john.name